 Carol Crawford has been with the College since the Center was established in 2007.
-She was previously employed by Midway College as Program Coordinator of the Organizational Management Program for the School of Career Development at Midway College.
+She was previously employed by Midway College as Program Coordinator for the Organizational Management Program for the School of Career Development at Midway College.
 Carol returned to school as a non-traditional student and graduated magna cum laude from Midway College, Midway, Kentucky, with a B.A. in Organizational Management December 2000.

-She currently serves as president of the Georgetown-Scott County Community Connection Board and is a member of the Scott County Chamber of Commerce Leadership Development Committee, Leadership Scott County Steering Committee after having graduated from Leadership Scott County in May of 2012.
+She is past president and secretary of the Georgetown-Scott County Community Connection Board and is a current member of the Scott County Chamber of Commerce Leadership Development Committee, Leadership Scott County Steering Committee after having graduated from Leadership Scott County in May of 2012.
 She currently serves on the Georgetown/Scott County Chamber Economic Development Committee.
 Carol also participated in BCTC Leadership Academy and served on the BCTC Leadership Academy Board for three years.